 - Let cool in pan for at least one hour, then remove loaf from pan and transfer to a wire rack.

-- Whisk together the powdered sugar and milk and drizzle over cake.
+- Whisk together the powdered sugar, milk, and lemon juice and drizzle over cake.
 Let set; slice and serve!

 Video